What is a good credit score?

 » MORE: What affects your credit score?

 VantageScore vs. FICO score

-All credit scores analyze the same information from your credit report.
-The difference between a FICO score and a VantageScore comes from the way that the companies use the information, and how much weight they put on different factors, like payment history or the age of your accounts, for example.
+VantageScore and FICO provide two well-known credit score measurements.
+All credit scores analyze the same information from your credit report, but the difference between FICO and VantageScore comes from the way the companies use the information and how much weight they put on different factors, like payment history and the age of your accounts.

 “Most lenders still prefer to use the FICO score, which is used in 90% of lending decisions in the United States,” said Tayne.
 However, “consumers should be concerned with both, as many lenders use VantageScore when making lending decisions.
 Scores can vary between FICO and VantageScore because of the different scoring models.”